pdbreen/calories/readme.md

 Vue components for item lists leverage a shared `js/mixins/PageDataMixin.js`.
 Similarly, create/edit views make use of a shared `js/mixins/EditDataMixin.js`

-A handful of form inputs were factored into shared Vue components to facilitate common layout, validation and error message display.
+A handful of common form inputs were factored into shared Vue components to facilitate common layout, validation and error message display.
 These can be found in the `js/components` directory.

 ### NOTES